Understanding the Term “Charitable Trusts”

 - This category embraces the income which is derived from property as held under the trust which holds the intention to promote the area of international welfare wherein there is a presence of Indian interest.
 In this case the taxability is totally exempted.
 Further, in accordance with the order of the CBDT which can either by way of special order or that of the general one, such income would not stand to be included under the umbrella of total income that the trust has.

 - This category is in relation to the capital gain derived from the asset which is exclusively held under the garb of trust.
 With respect to such a category, there is full utilization of the net consideration for the very purpose that resort to acquiring altogether a different capital asset.
 Hence the taxability is exempted in this case since the entire amount of the capital is set aside for application in the charitable purpose.

 Application of the Income for Receiving Exemption

-It must be highlighted as a matter of fact that there is a need that the trust must bring in at least eighty-five percent of its income for the purpose that can either be charitable or that of the religious one.
+It must be highlighted as a matter of fact that there is a need that the trust must bring in at least eighty-five percent of its income for a purpose that can either be charitable or that of religious one.

 In accordance with the definition as prescribed under the tax provisions, few of the things that are mentioned under the garb of charitable purpose include the following:

 - The very first thing that forms part of the definition is related to providing relief to the poor.